vinodchauhan7/React-CRUD-using-Redux/README.md

 npm start
 This should start up your browser.
 If you're familiar, this is a standard react-scripts application.

+Use (admin@gmail.com/admin) to see admin dashboard by default. use (vinodc45@gmail.com/vinod) to see user dashboard.

 Vinod Chauhan
 This project follows the all-contributors specification.
 Contributions of any kind welcome!